rails/rails/guides/source/autoloading_and_reloading_constants.md

 ### Use Case 2: During Boot, Load Code that Remains Cached

 Some configurations take a class or module object, and they store it in a place that is not reloaded.
+It is important that these are not reloadable, because edits would not be reflected in those cached stale objects.

 One example is middleware: